Shahriarin2garden/OIDC-with-flask/README.md

 With these skills, you can confidently integrate standards-compliant authentication into your web applications, ensuring both security and interoperability.

 *End of Documentation*

+---

+## 🐞 3.11 Recent Bug Fixes and Improvements

+The following critical improvements have been made to ensure system stability and standards compliance:

+### Authentication & Security
+* 🔒 **Client Authentication**: Implemented unified client verification using a single source of truth
+* 🔑 **Session Management**: Enhanced security by properly configuring Flask's secret key
+* ✅ **OAuth Parameters**: Added comprehensive validation for all required OAuth 2.0 parameters

+### Technical Improvements
+* ⏰ **Timezone Handling**: Updated all datetime usage to use timezone-aware objects (UTC)
+* 🚫 **Error Handling**: Improved error responses in the authorize endpoint
+* 🔄 **Code Quality**: Eliminated deprecated datetime.utcnow() usage

+### Impact
+These improvements ensure:
+- More reliable token validation
+- Better interoperability with OAuth 2.0 clients
+- Enhanced security through proper parameter validation
+- Future-proof code through modern datetime handling
+- Clearer error messages for developers

+For a detailed technical breakdown of these changes, refer to the commit history or contact the maintainers.